Happy Birthday, Jim Crace, born 1 March 1946.

 - But I am aware that the world doesn’t exactly need my books.
 If I never wrote another word, there’d still be plenty of other stuff to read, and I would disappear with the merest sigh of regret from a handful of fans.
 I do quite like the idea of hearing that merest sigh of regret, so retiring while I am fit and well and still looking for adventures is an appealing prospect.

 Jim Crace is an award-winning English writer and novelist.
 His first novel, Continent won the Whitbread First Novel of the Year Award, the David Higham Prize for Fiction and the Guardian Fiction Prize.
-His latest novel, Harvest, was shortlisted for the 2013 Man Booker Prize.
+Harvest, was shortlisted for the 2013 Man Booker Prize, the Goldsmiths Prize and the Walter Scott Prize, and won the 2013 James Tait Black Memorial Prize and the International IMPAC Dublin Literary Award in 2015.
+His latest novels are Eden and The Melody.
+Crace was awarded the E. M. Forster Award by the American Academy of Arts and Letters in 1992 and became a Fellow of the Royal Society of Literature in 1999.

 Please click here for our Literary Birthday Calendar